 Obviously, the first step is to remove your old tile and prep your drywall for fresh tile.
 Before I even chat about it, I’ll give the disclaimer that I am not a pro when it comes to this (or, let’s be real, any project I do), so I always end up replacing the drywall when I’m removing old tile.

 If you’re careful and good at what you do, you can preserve the old drywall.
+Or, you know, if you hire professional installers.
 However, it’s almost impossible to remove old tile without needing to do some sort of repair to your drywall – in the end, I find it’s easier (and more effective) to just remove the old drywall rather than try to repair it.

 Here’s my method: